kragen/derctuo/capacitor-meter.md

 mentions that the offset voltage of the AVR's analog comparator limits its accuracy on low-value capacitors.

-So the final circuit is something like PWM1-2k2-AIN0-1μF-GND;
+So the final circuit is something like PWM1-2k2-AIN0-1μF-gnd;
-Vcc-2k2-ADC0-DUT-GND; Vcc-2k2-ADC1-1nF(NP0)-GND.
-Some external
+Vcc-2k2-ADC0-DUT-gnd; Vcc-2k2-ADC1-1nF(NP0)-gnd.
-protection diodes and a protection resistor might be useful on the DUT terminals to reduce the risk of damage from connecting a precharged capacitor.
+That is, the reference-voltage pin is connected to the output of a single-pole RC low-pass filter from PWM1 to ground, and the multiplexed inputs ADC0 and ADC1 are connected to similar RC filters that are "filtering" just V<sub>CC</sub>.
+Some external protection diodes and a protection resistor might be useful on the DUT terminals to reduce the risk of damage from connecting a precharged capacitor.